Getting Paid to Donate Plasma — Doing Good Can Make You Money!

 I found out a few minutes later that my veins were too small to take the large-bore needles they use in the donation process.
 I left the facility that day feeling partially relieved and partially peeved that I wasn’t eligible to go through with it.

-I’d been looking for ways to make some extra money, and the facility would have paid me $40 per visit if I went in eight times that month.
+I’d been looking for ways to make some extra money, and the facility would have paid me $40 per visit for my plasma if I went in eight times that month.
 That $320 sum would have taken a big chunk out of my student loan debt.

 I’m not alone, either.
 There are hundreds of plasma collection centers across the U.S., many of them located near college campuses with oodles of cash-strapped students.
 These facilities can be a great way to make some extra money.
-But there are a few things you should know before you try to donate plasma for cash:
+But there are a few things you should know before you start getting paid to donate plasma:

 How Does Plasma Donation Work?